ruby-rice/rice/doc/bindings/callbacks.rst

   Cv::set_mouse_callback("Starry", on_mouse_event, self)

-This allows the current Ruby object, self, to pass a reference to itself to the callback method.
+This allows the current Ruby object, ``self``, to pass a reference to itself to the callback method.

 However, this only solves 1/2 the problem - passing a Ruby object unchanged to C++.
-When C++ later invokes the callback, Rice will try to tranlsate it from C++ to Ruby.
+When C++ later invokes the callback, Rice will try to translate it from C++ to Ruby.
 Of course, that does not make sense for the self reference, so we need to tell Rice not to do it.
 This is done by using the ``define_callback`` function.

 .. code-block:: cpp